Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Don't skip these next sentences!

-Keep in mind this important distinction:
+Keep two things in mind during this important distinction:

 And that's just about anywhere that humans have access to surface water - pristine appearing mountain lakes and streams included.